expeerly/embeddocumentation/brandwidgetvideoreviewsPENDING.md.md

 ## Overview

-The **Expeerly Brand Widget** lets you embed a brand-level review summary on your site with a single script.
+The **expeerly Brand Widget** lets you embed a brand-level review summary on your site with a single script.
 By default, it appears on all pages, just like live chat or helpdesk widgets.

 The widget automatically: